Operator NotesAi Operating CadenceAi Operating System

 If the team cannot answer those questions, the work is not yet an operating system.
 It is a recurring artifact generator.

 For a broader map of active workflows, start with the AI Workflow Inventory Template, then use the Agentic Workflow Readiness Map to decide which workflow deserves the next governed pilot.
-If your leadership team has enough AI activity that weekly review already feels overdue, the AI Workflow & Agent Operating System Diagnostic can help turn the activity into owners, scorecards, approval gates, and a 90-day cadence.
+If the workflow already runs on a schedule, use the Automation Binding Reconciliation Card to check the live trigger, destination, warning history, permissions, and approval gate against the runbook, then use the Agent Improvement Review Checklist for the broader maintenance pass.
+If your leadership team has enough AI activity that weekly review already feels overdue, Map your company brain.
+The diagnostic can help turn revenue-lifecycle activity into owners, scorecards, approval gates, and a 90-day cadence.